-- Think about the schooling, jobs and volunteer experiences you’ve had, starting from when you were younger, and moving towards today.
-Make a list of what you enjoyed (and why) and what you didn’t like – be as specific as possible.
-You will likely find a pattern of experiences that are specific to you.
-For example, you may find you like working with children, one on one, between the ages of 4 and 6.
-You don’t like being in a structured classroom setting, and are most happy when you are being creative.
+- Think about the schooling, jobs and volunteer experiences you’ve had in the past, up to today.
+Make a list of at least 5, listing what you enjoyed (and why) and what you didn’t like – be specific.
+You will likely find a pattern.
+For example, you may find you like working with children, one on one.
+You don’t like being in a structured classroom setting and are most happy when outdoors.
 So now what?
-Brainstorm what jobs or experiences you can find that fit the job you have described.
+Brainstorm jobs that include what you have described.

 - Similar to the activity listed above, complete a Your Lifeline form, where you can write down your past experiences and find similarities in what you liked and what you didn't.
 This is a valuable opportunity to look at what you've done in the past, and apply to your future job opportunities.
 If you didn't enjoy working in an office in the past, consider avoiding a position like that in future.

 - An activity to help identify your values at work is a Card Sort.
 This is a simple opportunity to review what you most value in a work environment, and to consider this when looking for future jobs.